John S. Carlile

 In terms of the Constitution itself, slavery produced the most controversy.
 Delegate Gordon Battelle proposed the gradual emancipation of slaves already in the state and freedom to all children born to slaves after July 4, 1865.
 Although some delegates opposed Battelle's position, they knew they could not create a pro-slavery document and gain approval from Congress.
 Following much debate and give and take, the stipulation in the constitution banned the introduction of slaves or free Blacks into West Virginia.
 Still, it did not address the issue of immediate or gradual emancipation.

-The United States Constitution says a new state must gain approval from the original state, which never occurred in the case of West Virginia.
+The United States Constitution requires a new state to gain approval from the original state, which never occurred in West Virginia.

 The Encyclopedia Britannica, Fifteenth Edition.